tim-tang/tim-tang.github.com/_posts/2012-11-01-jbossas7-cluster-setup-with-modcluster.md

 In this article, I would like to show you how to setup JBoss AS7 in domain mode and enable clustering so we could get HA and session replication among the nodes.

 ### Preparation
+---

-We need to prepare three hosts (or virtual hosts) to do the experiment.
-We will use these three hosts as following:
+**We need to prepare three hosts (or virtual hosts) to do the experiment.
+We will use these three hosts as following:**

 * Install Ubuntu 12.04 LTS on them(Other linux version may also fine)